knoxa/knoxa.github.io/examples/text.md

 I'll assume that these lapses aren't important.

 Any "facts" I extract are not, in actual fact, facts, but are claims based on a set of assumptions.
-Assumptions are usually correct but aren't always correct.
+These assumptions will usually be correct but wont't always correct.
-You should be able to test a claim by challenging the assumptions, and I should be able to justify the asuumptions to defend it.
+You should be able to test a claim by challenging the assumptions, and I should be able to justify the assumptions to defend it.

 ## 11th Infantry Brigade movements in World War 1

-I want to locations from [11<sup>th</sup> Infantry Brigade war diaries].
+I want to extract locations from [11<sup>th</sup> Infantry Brigade war diaries](https://knoxa.github.io/war-diary/11-Bde/).
+But, what does this mean precisely?.
+If the place is a region, do I want a polygon of the region or a point in the centre of the region?
+If the place is described as some distance in some direction from some other place, do I want to calculate a coordintate, or will just the location of the referent place do?
+What level of granularity do I want?
+If the mention is of a neighbourhood within a city, do I want to pin down the neighbourhood, or am I happy with just the city?
+I don't know the answers to these questions before I start, and I'll make different choices in different circumstances.
+I'll start by presuming the answer to questions like this are "it doesn't matter" and be prepared to "go round the loop" as my requirements change.

+My starting point is the [August 1914 war diary](https://knoxa.github.io/war-diary/11-Bde/1914/1914-08-diary.xhtml).
+The CSS stylesheet for this shows HTML spans with @class="place" in green.

+### Markup

+I've made judgments as to what to mark up and how.
+For example, there are choices to be made about text:

     positions respectively S.W. and S.E. of SOLESMES

 Is this one place or two?
 Different people will make different judgements, so the answer to a question like this is usually "both".
-From the "pass it round first, cut it up afterwards" point-of-view, it doesn't matter - you should be able to make sense of either choice, and come back and make the alternate choice if that suits you better.
+I've dodged the issue in this particular instances by deciding that its one place, and that I can get what I want (for the time being at least) by just marking up `SOLESMES`.

 I want to geolocate the places covered by span elements.
 I collect the set of string that are the span elements.